Affinity-based extension of non-extensive entropy and statistical mechanics: Affinity-Based Extension of Tsallis Entropy

-\paragraph{} For our current purpose of defining the diversity index, we can employ the same normalisation procedure as above.
-Let us consider a hypothetical assemblage containing $D$ equiprevalent categories, which will eventually be identified as the very normalised assemblage of our interest.
-In this assemblage, the relative abundances of the constituent \q{auxiliary} categories are given by

-such that $\sum_{i^{*}\in\cS^{*}}p_{i^{*}}=1$.
-Here and below in this section, an asterisk on a variable or a label indicates a normalised state quantity.
-Now, suppose that this hypothetical assemblage, characterised by (\ref{1/D}), has the same diversity as the observed assemblage that we started with, characterised by $\{p_{i}\}$.
-Put differently, suppose that the weighted power mean of the category abundances computed for the observed assemblage agrees with the one computed for the normalised equivalent, i.e.\
+where $t$ parameterises the support of the distribution ($\cS$) such that the weight function, $w(t)$, satisfies $\int_{\cS}w(t)dt=1$.
+In the normalised situation, an equal relative abundance for the categories (i.e.\ a constant weight function) implies that the effective diversity is given by the volume of the support, i.e.\ $D=\int_{\cS}dt$.
+Intuitively, this can be regarded as a hypothetical assemblage containing $D$ equiprevalent categories, only this time with $D$ a real number rather than an integer.

+Now, set the nominal weight $w_{i}$ in (\ref{power_mean}) to be equal to the probability $p_{i}$, and set the weight function $w$ in (\ref{power_mean_int}) to be equal to the constant weight, which is given by $1/D$.
+The condition for $D$ to represent the desired effective diversity is that these two quantities---the weighted power means for the observed state and that for the normalised equivalent---agree with one another, i.e.\

-Here the nominal weight $w_{i}$ in (\ref{power_mean}) has been taken to be the relative abundance itself, and the power parameter $\al$ to be $q-1$ by convention.
-Equation (\ref{Hill_eq}) gives the condition for $D=|\cS^{*}|$ to represent the effective number of categories \cite{Hill73,Jost06}, that is, the number of equiprevalent categories that would yield the same diversity as the observed assemblage.
-It is obtained by solving (\ref{Hill_eq}) with (\ref{1/D}), yielding
+Here, the power parameter has been set as $q-1\eq\alpha$ by convention.
+By solving (\ref{Hill_eq}) for $D$, we obtain exactly the Hill numbers family given in (\ref{Hill_num}), representing the effective number of categories \cite{Hill73,Jost06} such that $D\in [1,n]$.
+It is conceptualised as the number of equally prevalent and maximally distinct categories that would yield the same diversity as that of the observed assemblage.

-Note that, as this recipe suggests, the effective number of categories does not take an integral value in general but take a real number in the interval $[1,n]$ with $n=|\cS|$.
-The family of diversity indices ${}^{q}\!D$ obtained above is known as Hill numbers \cite{Hill73}.
-The expression (\ref{Hill_num}) is undefined for $q=1$, but its limit as $q$ approaches $1$ is well-defined and computed as